slilver/queer-edu/README.md

 ***Data Analysis***

-LGBTQ+: Anyone whose self-identified sexual orientation is lesbian, gay, bisesxual, queer, questioning, asexual, or pansexual or whose self-identified gender identity is transgender, genderqueer, or non-binary
+LGBTQ+: Anyone whose self-identified sexual orientation is lesbian, gay, bisesxual, queer, questioning, asexual, or pansexual, or whose self-identified gender identity is transgender, genderqueer, non-binary, or two-spirit.

-Non-LGBTQ+: Anyone whose self-identified sexual orientation is heterosexual or whose self-identified gender identity is male or female
+Non-LGBTQ+: Anyone who does not fall under the preceding definition of LGBTQ+.

 Metrics include comparison of response distributions between demographic groups of interest for different survey questions.